Face masks during the COVID-19 pandemic in the United States: Brief change in stance

-A Trump campaign event in New Hampshire originally scheduled on July 11, by contrast, was to be held outdoors, and the wearing of masks was now listed as "strongly encouraged" (although the event would later be postponed, with the White House citing Tropical Storm Fay as justification).
+The move towards greater public support for facemasks continued when an outdoor Trump campaign event in New Hampshire scheduled for July 11 "strongly encouraged" participants to use facemasks (although the event would later be postponed, with the White House citing Tropical Storm Fay as justification).
 On July 11, Trump publicly wore a mask for the first time when visiting members of the military at Walter Reed Army Medical Center.
 Prior to the event, Trump told Sean Hannity that "it's fine to wear a mask out if it makes you feel comfortable", and later commented that hospitals were a location where one is generally expected to wear a mask under these conditions.

 On July 14, First Lady Melania posted a photo of herself wearing a mask on social media, urging her followers to follow CDC guidance since "the more precaution we take now can mean a healthier & safer country in the Fall."
 In a CBS News interview the same day, Trump stated that "if it's necessary, I would urge [Americans] to wear a mask and I would say follow the guidelines."

 In an interview with Fox News Sunday that aired July 19, Trump told Chris Wallace that he was a "believer" in masks, but that he did not intend to enact a federal mandate (leaving it to state governors) because "I want people to have a certain freedom".
 He also disagreed with CDC Director Redfield's suggestion that the use of masks nationwide could bring the U.S. epidemic under control within weeks, and accused federal health officials of having been inconsistent with their guidance on masks over the course of the pandemic.

 On July 20, Trump posted a photo of himself in a mask on Twitter, captioned "We are United in our effort to defeat the Invisible China Virus, and many people say that it is Patriotic to wear a face mask when you can't socially distance.
 There is nobody more Patriotic than me, your favorite President!"
 The next day during a press briefing, Trump again encouraged the wearing of masks by Americans, stating "whether you like the mask or not, they have an impact."
 It was reported that Trump's advisers had recommended this shift in order to re-gain public approval for his handling of the pandemic.